Easy English Muffin Toasting Bread Recipe

 Ingredients:

-1 tablespoons sugar (white or brown)
+1 tablespoon sugar (white or brown)

 1 1/2 teaspoons salt